Solar and Blockchain Platforms

 Individuals can generate their power through residential solar.
-However, often when a solar array produces more than it needs, the utility pays less per watt than they charge their customers.
+Often, however, when a solar array produces more than it needs, the utility pays less per watt than they charge their customers.

-This excess energy goes onto the grid and then on to neighbors’ homes in the area.
-Neighbors who don’t have solar, but want to participate in renewable generation, often have to pay extra to make sure the utility produces enough renewable power to power their home.
+This excess energy goes onto the grid and then on to neighboring homes in the area.
+Neighbors who don’t have solar, but want to participate in renewable generation, often have to pay extra to make sure the utility produces enough renewable energy to power their home.

 Setting up a blockchain system benefits both those with residential solar and their neighbors.
 It benefits solar homeowners by allowing them to have a fair rate for their excess energy.
-Then, interested neighbors can purchase this renewable power at this lower rate.
+Interested neighbors can then purchase this renewable power at this lower rate.

 Types of Solar Blockchains